Sidi Rezegh Airfield

 Summary:

 The dominant factors in the Lipovec scenario is the river going across the battlefield, and the two artillery units safely ensconced in each of their own city hexes.
+The Axis win most encounters in this scenario, primarily due to the skillful use of their Armor.

 Objectives